Macil/browserify-hmr/README.md

 `tlsoptions` is an object of options to pass to the call to `https.createServer`.
 Note that this object must be JSONifiable, so use strings instead of any buffers inside of it.
+This option may not be given by the command line.

 If you don't use the default websocket update mode, then you'll need to manually tell browserify-hmr when it should check for and apply updates.
 You